 - Medium Numerous Plants

 - Website greenovergrey.com

 Mike Weinmaster, Chief Designer at Green over Grey – Living Walls & Design, has designed vertical gardens (also known as living walls or green walls) all across Canada and the US; including North America’s Largest.
 Most recently his designs for the living walls at Edmonton International Airport took inspiration from high altitude cloud formations (Cirrus) and air currents.
-The other living walls at EIA were based on paintings by famous and celebrated Canadian artists.
+The other living walls at YEG were based on paintings by famous and celebrated Canadian artists.